samgagnon/Dawn-of-Civilization/Version History/Dawn of Civilization README.txt

 # Another inspiration that comes from RFCC is to replace Carthage with the Phoenicians, spawning in Sur in 1200 BC.
 The main reason is Carthage's history as Phoenicia's colony.
 I adopted Corossol's UU, the Bireme (a galley that can cross enemy territory and gets +25% against other ancient naval units), but also changed the UB to a Glassmith.
 This Forge replacement adds an additional trade route at a loss of production bonuses and represents Phoenicia's achievements in the early production of colored glass.
 # The Netherlands now spawn in 1500 AD with appropriate techs (including Optics and all requirements for Astronomy).
 This is the earliest time that's historically possible, since there was no independent Dutch state until the 16th century.
 Their late spawn also helps the gameplay of medieval Europe because of reduced messiness.
 Unhistorical, but common occurances such as Dutch Groningen in Jutland are now impossible, as Germany now tends to settle Hamburg or Kiel.
 # The Vikings now spawn at Oslo instead of Nidaros/Trondheim.
 This was to make them more involved into European politics (not sure if that worked), and to help them with city placement, especially in southern Scandinavia.
-And there really is a Stockholm, Kalmar or Göteborg more often (still no Viking Copenhagen, though).
+And there really is a Stockholm, Kalmar or Gï¿½teborg more often (still no Viking Copenhagen, though).
 # The Viking dynamic civilization names now change to Sweden after entering the Renaissance.

 II.3.
 Unit changes